Trump agreements seek to tie Biden's hands on immigration

 The department declined to comment, citing the lawsuit.
 The Trump administration, usually eager to trumpet immigration enforcement, stayed publicly quiet on the agreements, which were first reported by BuzzFeed News.

 The nine-page agreements known as Sanctuary for Americans First Enactment, or SAFE, are expansive.
-They require that state and local governments get 180 days to comment on changes in the number of immigration agents and the number of people released from from immigration custody, as well as enforcement priorities, asylum criteria and who qualifies for legal status.
+They require that state and local governments get 180 days' notice of changes in the number of immigration agents, the number of people released from from immigration custody, enforcement priorities, asylum criteria and who qualifies for legal status.

 Without offering evidence, the agreements say looser enforcement can hurt education, health care, housing and jobs.

-Note: This story was first published on Jan.
-25, 2021.
-It was updated on Jan.
-26 to correct the attribution for a statement about Indiana’s decision to keep an agreement with the Department of Homeland Security in place.
-That should have been attributed to Lauren Houck, a spokeswoman for the state attorney general, not Rachel Hoffmeyer, a spokeswoman for the governor.